Poodle Temperament, Energy Level, and Lifestyle Fit

 • May develop anxiety if ignored

-• Thrive in calm, supportive households
+• Thrive in calm, stable households

-• Need reassurance during changes
+• Need reassurance during change

 Living Environment and Space Needs

-Poodles adapt well to various living situations when their needs are met.
+Poodles adapt well to different living situations—if their needs are met.

-• Homes with daily interaction and stimulation
+• Homes with regular interaction

 • Apartments with committed exercise routines

-• Houses with yards for play and exploration
+• Houses with yards for play

-• Indoor living with regular outdoor activity
+• Indoor living with daily outdoor activity

 Exercise and Mental Stimulation Needs

-Poodles require more than just physical exercise.
+Poodles need more than just physical activity—they require mental engagement as well.

 • Daily walks and play sessions

-• Puzzle toys and food challenges
+• Puzzle toys and food-based games

 • Activities like agility, scent work, or swimming